 “Be kind for everyone you meet is fighting a harder battle.”Plato

-- Compassion (a motivating factor or positive affective stimulus based on emotional love) is an innate core ability for achieving someone’s goals by loving, helping, or supporting others that encourages someone to act towards the accomplishment of an aim or purpose and
+- Compassion (a motivating factor or positive affective stimulus based on psychological love) is an innate core ability for achieving someone’s goals by loving, helping, or supporting others that encourages someone to act towards the accomplishment of an aim or purpose and

 What Are The Types or Stages of Love?